Trailblazers in the Ranks: Women Leading the Way in Naval Construction

 |0

-This work, Trailblazers in the Ranks: Women Leading the Way in Naval Construction [Image 4 of 4], by CPO Justinin Stumberg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Trailblazers in the Ranks: Women Leading the Way in Naval Construction, by CPO Justinin Stumberg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.